Esri/storymap-journal/README.md

 ## Instructions

 First create your Map Journal in ArcGIS Online using the [step-by-step tutorial](http://storymaps.arcgis.com/en/app-list/map-journal/tutorial/).
 Once your story is ready, you have to find it's ID in ArcGIS Online.
-The ID is a 32 characters strings that you will find in your browser bar when consulting your journal.
+The ID is a 32 characters strings that you will find in your browser bar when you are consulting your journal.

 ![App ID](map-journal-help-application-id.png)